mmarinabans/latam-gtm-playbook/README.md

 **A practical resource for B2B SaaS companies entering or scaling in Latin America.**

-Built from experience working across LATAM markets — not from a template.
+Built from experience working across LATAM markets, not from a template.

 ---